MANUAL - ORGANISING HARVEST DAY

 THE WELCOME

-It is helpful if you get there a bit earlier than the volunteers.
-Place the flag or other recognisable object along the road or at the assembly point so that everyone knows where to go.
-Put on a vest so that it is clear that you are the point of contact.
+It will be beneficial if you arrive a bit earlier than the volunteers.
+Position the flag or another identifiable object along the road or at the meeting point so everyone knows where to proceed.
+Put on a visibility vest to clearly indicate that you are the point of contact.

 Introductions

-Are the volunteers present?
-Get to know them and have them briefly introduce themselves to each other.
-Then you can ask some questions and name points of interest.
+Are all the volunteers present?
+Familiarise yourself with them and have them briefly introduce themselves to one another.
+Following this, you can pose some questions and highlight points of interest.

-• Who is there for the first time?
+• Who is attending for the first time?

-• Note!
-Volunteers can chat with you in the More Trees Now app, if they arrive later.
-So check that just before the start.
+• Please note!
+Volunteers can communicate with you via the More Trees Now app if they arrive later.
+So, check the app before starting.

-• Briefly go through the programme and the More Trees Now method.
+• Briefly explain the programme and the More Trees Now method.

-• Briefly explain the conditions of the site: maybe the forester will want to do it!
+• Briefly outline the conditions of the site: the forester may wish to do this!

 • Check that everyone has the necessary gear.